 There are several major implications of not establishing a pre-climate change baseline (Figure 3).
 First, studies without a baseline are implicitly assuming conditions of stationarity (i.e., a constant underlying probability distribution) before climate change occurred (Figure 3a; Wolkovich et al. 2014).
 This is problematic when climate change has led to non-stationarity to different extents in different systems (Figure 3a).
 Without a defined pre-climate change baseline in the system, we do not know whether, and to what magnitude, we should predict a divergence in synchrony due to climate change (Figure 3a).
 It is then further difficult to determine how much of the observed change in the interaction can be attributed to climate change, some other driver, for example nitrogen deposition (Edmondson 1994), land use change (Sala et al. 2000), species introductions (e.g., Verschuren et al. 2002; Ricciardi et al. 1998; Fritts and Rodda 1998), or natural variation.
 Thus, knowledge of the pre-climate change baseline may rule out climate change and identify other drivers, which is key for the prioritization of conservation management decisions for threatened species.

 Second, these studies confound a pre-climate change baseline with the peak of the Cushing curve: that is, they assume that fitness was highest before climate change because the consumer’s timing was well matched to the resource’s (i.e. the synchrony hypothesis; Box 1; Figure 3b; Singer and Parmesan 2010).
 The resulting prediction is that climate change will necessarily change the relative timing of the interaction (i.e. non-stationarity) leading to a decline in the consumer’s fitness (Figure 2, Figure 3b).
-However, without knowledge of the pre-climate change baseline, it is difficult to predict the direction and magnitude of fitness consequences due to climate change-driven shifts in synchrony.
+However, without knowledge of the pre-climate change baseline, it is difficult to predict the direction and magnitude of fitness consequences due to climate change-driven shifts in synchrony, especially when alternative conditions could be the baseline (Figure 3b,c).

 An alternative hypothesis put forward by Singer and Parmesan (2010) suggests that in some contexts, ‘asynchrony’ (i.e. when the most energetically demanding phase of the consumer is not lined up with the peak resource availability; Box 1) may be the pre-climate change baseline (Figure 3b).
-In systems where asynchrony might be the baseline state, our ability to anticipate the effects of climate change will be even more challenging The pre-climate change baseline is dependent on the ultimate mechanism(s) of the Cushing hypothesis (Figure 2).
+In systems where asynchrony or other conditions might be the baseline state, our ability to anticipate the effects of climate change will be even more challenging as these alternative baselines could lead to vastly different predictions under climate change (Figure 3c).
+For example, interactions might become less (i.e. fitness increases) or even more mismatched (i.e. fitness decreases) with climate change (Figure 3bc).

+The pre-climate change baseline is dependent on the ultimate mechanism(s) of the Cushing hypothesis (Figure 2).
 For example, a consumer that maximizes survival over fecundity is predicted to have a pre-climate change baseline of synchrony, whereas a consumer that maximizes fecundity over survival is more likely to have a baseline of asynchrony (Singer and Parmesan 2010).
 Therefore, researchers need an understanding of the system dynamics before climate change.

 Establishing a pre-climate change baseline also has implications for fundamental studies that want to understand the underlying processes of consumer-resource dynamics.
 A pre-climate change baseline would determine whether the system should currently be in equilibrium or is only transient.
 For example, life-history trade-offs often end up in some form of equilibrium but if climate change has pushed the system away from the baseline, then the system might currently be under transient dynamics rather than at equilibrium (Figure 3).
 To this end, an understanding of the system’s pre-climate change baseline state is important for providing context and even designing fundamental studies.

 (b) Identifying proximate cues